 The villainous/oblivious city leader is a recurring motif in many a disaster flick, and Mayor Vaughn (as incarnated by the great character actor Murray Hamilton) now stars in a thriving genre of online mockery for his governance and wardrobe choices (here’s a throw pillow with his signature anchor-blazer motif).
 But beyond the failures of the Vaughn administration, Jaws offers a rich set of insights into the mechanics of cities: It’s a story about how chronic corruption, ineffective leadership, and inadequate planning can turn a hungry fish into a regional economic catastrophe.

 Perhaps because the film’s mechanical shark proved to be buggy, director Steven Spielberg lavished a comically large amount of screen time on the mundane details of small-town life.
-Everyone’s going on about getting civic ordinances and signing mayoral vouchers; poor Roy Scheider can’t even walk down the street without getting mobbed by townspeople who want to complain about parking enforcement.
+Everyone’s going on about getting civic ordinances and signing mayoral vouchers; poor police chief Roy Scheider can’t even walk down the street without getting mobbed by townspeople who want to complain about parking enforcement.
+“Get the mayor off my back!” begs Quint, the shark hunter played by Robert Shaw, “so I don’t have any more of this zoning crap!”
 If not for all the red tape, the beaches would have been closed 15 minutes into the movie and the shark would have swam away.
 The true hidden menace of Jaws is intractable municipal bureaucracy.

 Here are just a few of the many lessons it holds for city leaders.